RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 ```

 The code is longer now, but it's been decomposed and de-duplicated
 significantly.
-It also gained the ability to prompt only for values
+It also gained the ability to prompt for values only if
-only if the corresponding environment variable wasn't set.
-We could
+the corresponding environment variable isn't set.
+We could keep going
-keep going with this, and define that `let` block as a function.
-We
+with this, and define that `let` block as a function.
+We could move
-could move all this code into a Clojure source file in the source
+all this code into a Clojure source file in the source folder of the
-folder of the project, and then `require` it in.
-Or we could put it
+project, and then `require` it in.
+Or we could put it into a separate
-into a separate library like [my bootlaces][my-bootlaces] and add that
+library like [my bootlaces][my-bootlaces] and add that as a
-as a dependency.
+dependency.
 We could add another method for retrieving the
 credentials.
 Perhaps storing them in an encrypted edn file, which we
 read in if it exists.